 - Substance abuse

 - Rebellious or oppositional behavior

-As children are still developing personality traits and social skills, witnessing domestic abuse or parental drug abuse can can trauma, which can affect their personality.
+As children are still developing personality traits and social skills, witnessing domestic abuse or parental drug abuse can cause trauma, which can affect their personality.

-Although anger can be a healthy emotion, someone battling a substance use disorder may struggle to cope with it in in healthy ways.
+Although anger can be a healthy emotion, someone battling a SUD may struggle to cope with it in healthy ways.
 For example, someone who abuses alcohol may react with excessive anger depending on the circumstance.
 Conversely, someone may abuse alcohol to soothe angry feelings, often with the opposite effect.
 Regardless of the order of anger or substance abuse, chemicals can further disrupt and deepen feelings of anger.